I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

-Butterfly breathing technique is a rapid and explosive action that can take place every stroke or every second stroke depending on the ability of the swimmer and the distance and pace of the swim.
+Butterfly breathing technique is a rapid and explosive action that can take place every stroke or every second stroke, depending on the swimmer's ability and the distance and pace of the swim.

-Inhalation and exhalation take place within a very short time during the stroke cycle and therefore powerful respiratory muscles and good breathing control are required.
+Inhalation and exhalation occur quickly during the stroke cycle, and therefore powerful respiratory muscles and reasonable breathing control are required.

-Inhalation takes place as the arms complete their upsweep and begin to recover, as the body begins to rise.
+Inhalation occurs as the arms complete their upsweep and begin to recover as the body starts to rise.

-Explosive breathing is normally preferred but a combination of trickle and explosive breathing can be used.
+Explosive breathing is usually preferred, but swimmers also use a combination of trickle and explosive breathing.

-Explosive breathing involves a rapid exhalation followed immediately by inhalation, requiring powerful use of the respiratory muscles.
+Explosive breathing involves a rapid exhalation followed immediately by inhalation, requiring effective use of the respiratory muscles.

 Breathing can take place every stroke or every other stroke.
 A breath every stroke requires the head to be lifted with each arm pull cycle.

-A breath every other stroke means the head is lifted once during an arm cycle and then it remains face down for the next arm pull cycle.
+A breath every other stroke means the head is lifted once during an arm cycle and remains face down for the next arm pull cycle.

-Breathing every other stroke can in some cases allow the swimmer to exhale underwater, therefore making inhalation when the face is up, much easier.
+Breathing every-other stroke can, in some cases, allow the swimmer to exhale underwater, therefore making inhalation when the face is up much more manageable.

-Because the inhalation and exhalation have to take place very quickly in the short second the face is being raised, it is very common to either inhale only or not breathe at all.
-The result: a pair of extremely inflated lungs and a severe lack of oxygen.
+Because the inhalation and exhalation have to occur very quickly in the short second the face is raised, it is not uncommon to either inhale only or not breathe at all—the result is a pair of highly inflated lungs and a severe lack of oxygen.

-Performing the full stroke and taking a breath every other stroke cycle is a good way of ensuring that exhalation is taking place and that the lungs are sufficiently emptied before inhalation takes place.
+Performing the full stroke slowly and taking a breath every other stroke cycle is a way of ensuring that exhalation occurs completely before inhalation takes place.